dockersamples/101-tutorial/docs_en/tutorial/multi-container-apps/index.md

     Obviously, your table will look different because it has your items.
 But, you should see them stored there!

-1. Exit from the mysql shell
+1. Exit from the mysql cli.

     ```bash
     exit